Research in music education and arts education

-These research focuses are oriented around teaching and learning in the arts in formal and informal learning environments.
+These research focuses are centred around teaching and learning in the arts within both formal and informal learning environments.

 Research in the arts is didactically oriented and targets learning and teaching in schools and teacher education.